bartdorlandt/paperless_email_processor/README.md

 # Paperless and Email Processor

 With this script you can process files to be send to paperless api or email.

-It will check the `process_folder` for files in the `to_paperless`, `to_bookkeeping`, or `to_both` directories and process them accordingly.
+It will check the `process_folder` for files in the `to_paperless`, `to_bookkeeping`, `to_both` or `to_bookkeeper` directories and process them accordingly.

+* to_paperless: Files in this folder will be sent to the Paperless API.
+* to_bookkeeping: Files in this folder will be sent via email to the bookkeeping application email address to be processed.
+* to_both: Files in this folder will be sent to both the Paperless API and via email to the bookkeeping application email address.
+* to_bookkeeper: Files in this folder will be sent to my bookkeeper, but could be anyone.

 ## Requirements
 - Python 3.13 or higher